What is the cost of staying in a public hospital?

 Staying in a public hospital as a private patient

 If you are admitted to a public hospital, you may still be asked if you would like to be registered as a private or public patient.
-If you choose to be a private patient, you may receive additional benefits such as free internet and movie channels, access to a single room and your choice of doctor (provided they are available), depending on the hospital.
+If you choose to be a private patient, you may receive additional benefits such as access to a single room and your choice of doctor (provided they are available), depending on the hospital.

 How to prepare for the costs of staying in hospital

 If you are planning an admission to hospital, it can be a good idea to check with your doctor, specialist or the hospital administration staff about the costs involved with your stay.
 If you choose to stay in a private hospital, you may want to ask about their fees per day and what they include.

 You could also check what private health cover you have and if any waiting periods (an amount of time set by your insurer between when you take out a policy and when you can claim for certain services), exclusions, benefit limits or excesses may apply.
 It could also pay to understand what you are covered for with your private health insurance policy, so you can make an informed decision if you are offered the choice between being admitted to a public or private hospital.